No, that’s not a typo. Read this first.

 But what about the interviewer?
-Chances are you’ll pick the most extroverted one on your staff, which is fine.
+Chances are you’ll pick the most extroverted person on your staff, which is fine.
 But once you have a video you can reference, why not open the spot up to your Ambassadors?

 While they shouldn’t talk much about themselves, it can still be a good way to get their name & face out there.

 When they get the microphone they should quickly introduce themselves as, “Hi I’m Izzy with Business, and I’m a Little River Chamber Ambassador.
-I’m here today with Ribbon Cutting Host” and move right into the event host.
+I’m here today with Ribbon Cutting Host -” and move right into the event host.